 Kat radiates positive energy from the moment you step foot into her classes.
 Her teachings fuse 20 years experience practicing yoga with philosophy, technical alignment and a heart centered approach.

 Kat has a wealth of knowledge and facilitation experience.
-She has taught and led Teacher Trainings for some of Australia’s largest and most well-respected yoga studios and internationally since 2007.
+She has taught and led Teacher Trainings for some of Australia’s largest and most well-respected yoga studios since 2007.

 Kat truly lives her yoga, and loves teaching and helping others discover a path to a life they love – for beginners right through to advanced practitioners and yoga teachers.

-Known as one of Australia’s most well-respected yoga Teacher Training facilitators, Kat continually strives to empower her students with boundless courage, compassion and grace.
+Known as one of Australia’s most well-respected yoga Teacher Training facilitators, Kat has trained hundreds of Yoga Teachers since 2014.
+Kat continually strives to empower her students with boundless courage, compassion and grace.